drteresavasquez/next-supabase-starter/README.md

-This starter was created using the [Supabase Quick Start Guide](https://supabase.com/docs/guides/with-nextjs)
+This starter was created using the [Supabase Quick Start Guide](https://supabase.com/docs/guides/with-nextjs) and the [Storybook/Next JS Guide](https://storybook.js.org/blog/get-started-with-storybook-and-next-js/)

 This starter also includes a branch [without Storybook](https://github.com/drteresavasquez/next-supabase-storybook-starter/tree/no-storybook).

-## Getting Started
+## Getting Started with Next JS and Supabase

 First, do the installations, then run the development server: